sisinflab/Ducho/README.md

 |  No running processes found                                                 |
 +-----------------------------------------------------------------------------+
 ```
-meaning that the installation is ok and you are finally ready to pull ducho's image from Docker Hub!
+meaning that the installation is ok and you are finally ready to pull ducho's image (which is actually built from this CUDA image) from Docker Hub!

 ### Google Colab